TEAR-ERC/tandem/docs/first-model/mesh.rst

    $ gmsh -2 tutorial.geo -setnumber res_f 0.5

-We can also generate the mesh with curvilinear elements by adding :code:`-order 2` to the line, which is demonstrated to be beneficial in volumetric SEAS problems by preventing by preventing numerical artifacts in strain and traction (Uphoff et al., 2023).
+We can also generate the mesh with curvilinear elements by adding :code:`-order 2` to the line, which prevents numerical artifacts in strain and traction as demonstrated by Uphoff et al. (2023).
 E.g.

 .. code:: console